mildsunrise/dm500-satip/BUILDING.md

 and replacing all three instances of `getline` with another name, say `get_line`.
 After that, issue the `LANG=C LANGUAGE=C make` command and the build should proceed.

+Another error mentions that `__NR_preadv` is undeclared, it's fixed by removing `output/build/uclibc-1.0.22/libc/sysdeps/linux/common/preadv.c` and also `output/build/uclibc-1.0.22/libc/sysdeps/linux/common/pwritev.c`.
+Then continue with the build.

 Another error mentions the `include/linux/socket.h` and some redefinitions of `struct iovec`.
 To fix it, edit